-The absolute return portfolio is weighted toward long-short equity managers, uncorrelated strategies, and diversifying event-driven or hedged credit strategies.
-Two investments in this portfolio currently may not be redeemed in the first two years.
-The remaining restriction periods for these funds ranged from approximately one month to five years as of August 31, 2013.
+The absolute return portfolio is weighted toward long-short equity managers, uncorrelated strategies, and diversifying event-driven or hedged tactical credit strategies.
+Three investments in this portfolio currently may not be redeemed in the first two years.
+The remaining restriction periods for these funds ranged from approximately one month to five years as of August 31, 2014.